ethereum-optimism/community-hub/src/docs/protocol/2-rollup-protocol.md

 <details>
 <summary><b>Bedrock (coming Q1 2023)</b></summary>

-The contract interface for deposits is the same.
+The contract interface for deposits is very similar, you use [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism-tutorial/tree/main/cross-dom-comm) or [`L1StandardBridge`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts-bedrock/contracts/L1/L1StandardBridge.sol).
-Deposit transactions become part of the canonical chain in the first L2 block that happens after the L1 block in which they are processed.
+Deposit transactions become part of the canonical blockchain in the first L2 block of the "epoch", the L2 blocks that happen, notionally, while the L1 block is the head of the chain.
+A state commitment that ignores them is faulty (and will be successfully challenged once fault challenges are finished).
 You can read more about this [in the specs](https://github.com/ethereum-optimism/optimism/blob/develop/specs/deposits.md).

 </details>